Update: Changes to SIL provider requirements.

 Hourly claiming is used when SIL supports are claimed at an hourly rate.
 The rate depends on the time of day, day of the week and the support delivered to the participant.

-To claim hourly, you should continue to follow the standard claiming process in the myplace provider portal.
+You should continue to follow the standard claiming process in the myplace provider portal to claim hourly.

 For irregular SIL supports

-You must use the ‘Irregular SIL Support’ claim type to claim for irregular SIL supports.
+You must use the relevant support item, using the ‘irregular SIL support’ option in the myplace portal to claim irregular SIL supports.